LionelBeato/capybaras/week-1/day-5/OVERVIEW.md

     - Java Strings Introduction
 2. Take a screenshot of your progress and upload it to TiTuS.

 ## Notes and Links

+- At a later date, we should make sure our gradle setups are working.
+It's necessary for our future Spring applications!

 ## Quote of the Day